St James's Gate F.C.: Second League of Ireland era

 In 1990–91 Gate joined the League of Ireland First Division, replacing Newcastlewest.
 In 1995, the club was taken over by a consortium.
-Only one year later, however, just before the start of the 1996–97 they pulled out of the league, unable to meet their financial responsibilities.
+Only one year later, however, just before the start of the 1996–97 season they pulled out of the league, unable to meet their financial responsibilities.
 They were replaced by St. Francis.

 110th Anniversary Tournament

 To celebrate their 110th anniversary, in July 2012 the club hosted a tournament.

 Grounds

 Gate originally played their home games at Bellevue Lodge by the Grand Canal near Inchicore.
 The same venue was also used by Olympia.
 Between 1921 and 1928 they played at St. James's Park in Dolphin's Barn on a pitch hired by the Guinness board.
-In 1928 they moved to their current home at the Iveagh Grounds.
+In 1928 they moved to the Iveagh Grounds which, as of October 2025, remains their home ground.